FrancoisBDC/NFTScriptable/README.md

 Your widget is ready to use !

-If you want a specific collection, type the name of the collection in the 3rd parameter from the image above.
-Type the url name of the collection, you can this on ME or Solanart
+If you want a specific collection, type the "url name" of the collection in the 3rd parameter from the image above.
+You can this name from the url on ME or Solanart

 **You can configure the widget in the code of the script by modifying the variables at the top of the code, there are explanations to help you**